 While the simple answer to “Will I be forced to take a job as a traveling therapist” is “No”, I hope that I gave you a better understanding of the full process to better understand.
 At every point in the job cycle, you have control to say “yes” or “no” to a job and are ultimately the person in control of where you work.

-Do you have a question that you want answered?
+Do you have a question that you want to be answered?
 Submit here

 Did this help you?
 Agree/disagree?
 Comment below: